globulion/slv/Calculations.md

 2. Calculation mode
 ===================

+Calculation mode in *Solvshift* offers two types of calculations of frequency shifts using either
+1. goarse-grained or 2. *continuum* models.
+Because of the fact that the latter is of minor importance and its practical applicability is rather very poor we focus on **coarse-grained** calculations.
+Continuum model of solvatochromism is actually only an elegant test of solvatochromic operator in very simple theoretical framework and should not be used in frequency shift calculations for confronting the theory with experiment.

 # 2.1 Coarse-grained calculations

 The coarse-grained calculations of frequency shifts can be easily performed using *Solvshift*.